Iconica-Development/.github/profile/README.md

 ## Want to contribute

-If you would like to contribute to a package (e.g. by improving the documentation, solving a bug or adding a cool new feature), please carefully review our [contribution guide](./CONTRIBUTING.md) and send us a pull request.
+If you would like to contribute to a package (e.g. by improving the documentation, solving a bug or adding a cool new feature), please carefully review our [contribution guide](./profile/CONTRIBUTING.md) and send us a pull request.

 ## Author

 All packages are developed by [Iconica](https://iconica.nl).
 You can contact us at <support@iconica.nl>

 ## List of Flutter Packages

+A list of all the Gifs of the packages can be found [here](./profile/FEATURES.md)

 | Package | Latest Tag | Link | Example |
 | ------- | ---------- | ---- | ------- |